fotistsiou/bulls_and_cows_java/README.md

     - Multiple conditions: switch
     - Functional decomposition
     - Write, compile, and run
+    - What is object-oriented programming
     - Defining classes
     - Objects and their properties
     - StringBuilder
 - Stage 4/7: Game time!
   - Make a fully functional classic version of the game.
-  - Stage Topics:
-    - IDE
-    - IntelliJ IDEA
 - Stage 5/7: Improve the code generator
   - Rewrite the random number generator using the built-in java tools.
 - Stage 6/7: New level